-Required styles are reasonably priced and can be purchased at Kinney Dancewear & online at Discount Dance Supply.
+Other dancewear basics (tights, shoes, flamenco skirts, Jazz pants, etc) are reasonably priced and can be purchased at Kinney Dancewear & online at Discount Dance Supply.
 A percentage of all orders placed through Discount Dance Supply will benefit the Louisville Ballet School by using the Teacher Referral Program code “TP27451.”
 Please visit our Dress Code Pages on Discount Dance Supply’s website for images and examples of appropriate dance wear.

 Parents are encouraged to monitor the fit and condition of all dancewear.
 Leotards, tights, and shoes that are too small or too large can interfere with technique.
 Severely small shoes can permanently injure a student’s feet, joints and back.
 Oversized garments and shoes can be dangerous and may cause injury.
 The instructor must check all shoes before elastics or ribbons are sewn.

 Any clothing worn over the dancewear qualifies as a warm-up.
 Warm-ups make it quite difficult for the instructor to assess proper technique, placement and alignment.
 When necessary, warm-ups specifically made for ballet are the only additional dancewear permitted during classes.
 These items are snug and form fitting, like a leotard, allowing the instructor a clear view of the torso and spine.

 All leotards, tights, skirts and dance shoes should be clean, neat, and labeled with the student’s first initial and last name in permanent, waterproof ink.